Re-Evaluating GermEval17 Using German Pre-Trained Language Models: Discussion

 \section{Discussion}

-The most widely adopted data sets for English Aspect-based Sentiment Analysis originate from the SemEval Shared Tasks \citep{semeval2014,semeval2015,semeval2016}.
-When looking at public leaderboards, e.g. \href{https://paperswithcode.com/}{https://paperswithcode.com/}, Subtask SB2 (aspect term polarity) from SemEval-2014 is the task which attracts most of the researchers.
-A comparison of pre-BERT and BERT-based methods reveals no big "jump" in the performance values, but rather a steady increase over time (cf. Tab. \ref{tab:semeval14-sb2}).
+After having observed a notable performance increase for German ABSA when employing pre-trained models, the next step is to compare these observations to what was reported for the English language.
+Therefore, we examine the temporal development of the SOTA performance on the most widely adopted data sets for English ABSA, originating from the SemEval Shared Tasks \citep{semeval2014,semeval2015,semeval2016}.
+When looking at public leaderboards, e.g. \href{https://paperswithcode.com/}{https://paperswithcode.com/}, Subtask SB2 (\textit{aspect term polarity}) from SemEval-2014 is the task which attracts most of the researchers.
+This task is related, but not perfectly similar, to Subtask C2, since in this case, the \textit{aspect term} is always a word which has to present in the given review.
+For this task, a comparison of pre-BERT and BERT-based methods reveals no big "jump" in the performance values, but rather a steady increase over time (cf. Tab. \ref{tab:semeval14-sb2}).

-More related, but unfortunately also less used, to Subtasks C1 and C2 from GermEval17 are the subtasks SB3 (aspect category extraction) and SB4 (aspect category polarity) from SemEval-2014.
-Since the data sets (\textit{Restaurants} and \textit{Laptops}) have been further developed for SemEval-2015 and SemEval-2016, subtasks SB3 and SB4 are revisited under the names Slot 1 and Slot 3 for the in-domain ABSA in SemEval-2015.
+Clearly more related, but unfortunately also less used, are the subtasks SB3 (\textit{aspect category extraction}; comparable to Subtask C1) and SB4 (\textit{aspect category polarity}; comparable to Subtask C2) from SemEval-2014.\footnote{Since the data sets (\textit{Restaurants} and \textit{Laptops}) have been further developed for SemEval-2015 and SemEval-2016, subtasks SB3 and SB4 are revisited under the names Slot 1 and Slot 3 for the in-domain ABSA in SemEval-2015.
 Slot 2 from SemEval-2015 aims at OTE and thus corresponds to Subtask D from GermEval17.
-For SemEval-2016 the same task names as in 2015 were used, subdivided into Subtask 1 (\textit{sentence-level ABSA}) and Subtask 2 (\textit{text-level ABSA)}.

-Table \ref{tab:semeval14-sb3-4} shows the performance of the best model from 2014 as well as performance values for subsequent (pre-BERT and BERT-based) architectures for subtasks SB3 and SB4.
+For SemEval-2016 the same task names as in 2015 were used, subdivided into Subtask 1 (\textit{sentence-level ABSA}) and Subtask 2 (\textit{text-level ABSA)}.} Limitations with respect to comparability arise from the different numbers of categories: Subtask SB4 only exhibits five aspect categories (as opposed to 20 categories for GermEval17) which leads to an easier classification problem and is reflected in the already pretty high scores of the 2014 baselines.
+Table \ref{tab:semeval14-sb3-4} shows the performance of the best model from 2014 as well as performance of subsequent (pre-BERT and BERT-based) models for subtasks SB3 and SB4.

-In contrast to what we observed for subtask SB2, in this case, the performance increase on SB4 caused by the introduction of BERT seems to be kind of striking.
+In contrast to what can be observed for SB2, in this case, the performance increase on SB4 caused by the introduction of BERT seems to be kind of striking.
 While the ATAE-LSTM \citep{wang2016attention} only slightly increased the performance compared to 2014, the BERT-based models led to a jump of more than 6 percentage points.
+So when taking into account the potential room for improvement ($0.16$ for SB4 vs. $0.60$ for C2), the improvements \textit{relative} to the potential ($0.06 / 0.16$ for SB4 vs. $0.23 / 0.60$ for C2) are quite similar.